 Are you at the point in your ski career where strapping two pieces of wood to your feet and skiing black diamond runs is holding you back on what is achievable?
 Have you been in the White Room and found yourself wishing that you could increase the angle by a few degrees?
 Then look no further.
 Join Yamnuska Mountain Adventures and ACMG Ski Guide Kevin Hjertaas for an action packed 3-day steep skiing adventure in the Rockies.

-Over the course of this program you will receive expert instruction on steep skiing skills such as learning how to handle all types of terrain, how to perform jump turns on steep faces, how to control your speed on icy snow and much more.
+Over the course of this Canada ski package you will receive expert instruction on steep skiing skills such as learning how to handle all types of terrain, how to perform jump turns on steep faces, how to control your speed on icy snow and much more.
 You will not only gain confidence and strengthen your technique to tackle steeper and more challenging terrain than you’ve ever skied before, but you will be able to approach those narrow gullies and steeper chutes with a lot more control making some of those more remote or mountainous ski traverses comfortably achievable.

 Day 1: 6:30am (MST), Meet at the Yamnuska Office